-However, don’t rehearse what you are going to say word for word.
+However, don’t rehearse what you are going to say word-for-word.
 You don’t want to sound like you are reading from a script.
 This may come off like you don’t care about the situation or the individual involved.
 You know the people who work for you, so you should know how to approach a tough situation with each one.

-Think about what the other person may say or how they might react to the information given them.
+Think about what the other person may say or how they might react to the information given to them.
 Practice how you might diffuse the situation if it turns volatile.

 If you go in unprepared you could end up with a disastrous situation.
 But, if you have a plan, it is much more likely to go smoothly and result in a constructive conversation.